tammo-v/astro-platform-starter/src/pages/overview.md

 **Encryption pipelines.** In symbolic computing, large expressions can be preserved symbolically across multiple stages of a workflow.
 This includes exponentiations used in cryptographic systems, such as `m ** e`, where the base and exponent are both represented in symbolic form.

-Rather than resolving results early — including modular reductions (such as `m ** e mod n`), which are computationally heavy — the system allows the full expression to remain active throughout the pipeline.
+Rather than resolving results early — including modular reductions `mod n`, which are computationally heavy — the system allows the full expression to remain active throughout the pipeline.
 Evaluation only needs to happen at the final stage, when output is required.

 This enables faster execution across cryptographic workflows and supports the use of larger encryption keys — a capability that may become crucial as quantum computing develops.